vipulnaik/diet-exercise-health/events/2024/2024-10-02-atrantil-purchase.md

   as well as signs of nutty reflux (burping) or flatulence.

 * Otherwise, take 2 capsules in a meal about once every 5 to 14 days;
-  this is more to do a bit of polyphen replenishment and get regular feedback on whether it significantly helps or hurts me; if it helps me a lot, that might be suggestive of doing a course of a few days;
+  this is more to do a bit of polyphenol replenishment and get regular feedback on whether it significantly helps or hurts me; if it helps me a lot, that might be suggestive of doing a course of a few days;
   if it hurts me, that is useful information for my contingency plan